“Oh what a tangled web we weave, When first we practice to deceive” ~ Sir Walter Scott

 Children are most likely to be sexually abused by someone they know and trust…

 This statement rings true in my own life.
 You see, I was molested by people who were closely involved in my life.
 There were no initial red flags saying “danger”.
 I was taught to fear strangers, you know, to be afraid of the scary looking bad guy who might try to snatch me on the way to school.
 But I was not taught to be afraid of my childcare center teachers who required me and the other kids to remove our clothes, to take a nap.
-Or to be afraid of my best friend’s Grandpa who sneaked into the bedroom at night to fondle me.
+Or to be afraid of my friend’s relative who sneaked into the bedroom at night to fondle me.
 Or to be afraid of my babysitter’s daughter who would molest me in her closet.
 In each of these incidents, I was a little girl who had no reason to fear these trusted authority figures… until they touched me.
 My life went from normal to out of control.
 I did not feel safe in my own body.
 I no longer believed that I could be loved.
 I no longer looked to adults as a safe haven.
 Every relationship’s motive was questioned.
 I became withdrawn, would stop eating and would be called “bratty”.
 I went from the bubbly little girl, to a little girl who just didn’t know where she fit in.

 The deceit was presented to me little by little, laced in a pretty little box full of “good” things.
 When I was showered with love, attention and kindess, it gave me every reason to trust them.
 The powerful tools of deception forced me to keep the secret hidden.